 Muskegon Community College welcomes transfer students.
 We may award transfer credit for coursework from accredited institutions of higher education and the United States Military Service.
-Transfer credits may also be awarded for some Advanced Placement (AP), Articulated Credits, College Level Examination Program (CLEP) examinations and Defense Activity for Non-Traditional Education Support (DANTES), and Non-Conventional Credit (Alternative Credit).
+Transfer credits may also be awarded for some Advanced Placement (AP), Articulated Credits, College Level Examination Program (CLEP) examinations, Defense Activity for Non-Traditional Education Support (DANTES), and Non-Conventional Credit (Alternative Credit).

 - Apply Online for Admission to Muskegon Community College.

 - We will only accept Official College transcripts and score reports by mail or sent electronically through the institution’s secure third party vendor or if our email is necessary for the process: firstname.lastname@example.org

 - Official Score Reports must be sent directly from the national testing service; official transcripts must be sent directly from the issuing institution and must have appropriate seal and signature.
 Both should be sent to:

 Muskegon, MI 49442

 - Regionally Accredited college or university – Transfer credit must be from a regionally accredited college or university.
 Please do not have transcripts or score reports sent to you as they will not be accepted as official.